henrysher/esch/tasks.rst

       creating an object in this thread, the values may be changed.
     * Extend esch_object for lock support.

+* Performance tuning
+  - Measure the impact to GC when we allow enumeration on list.
+  - Define concept of "enumeratable" and "ignore by GC".

 * Implement a big integer.